-The masterplan for the township is well underway and includes five connected neighbourhoods set to host around 18,000 people in 6,500 homes in the future.
+The masterplan for the township is well underway and includes five connected neighbourhoods set to host around 18,000 people in 6,500 homes over the next 15 years.
 Work on the second neighbourhood, Googong Central, began in 2018 with infrastructure to support the growing region and 1,800 homes for 4,500 residents.
 Googong North is already home to more than 2,300 people.

 Dubbed as a community with something for everyone, affordable housing in the township is extending from blocks of land to large family homes, terraces and apartments.
-According to Residex, the predicted capital growth is 10% per annum for the next five years, which is well above the Sydney metro.
+According to Residex (accessed in June 2020) the predicted capital growth is 10% per annum for the next five years, which is well above the Sydney metro.

 The next big expansion is a $143 million town centre and shopping precinct.

 Infrastructure and job opportunities go hand in hand and both are booming, now and into the future.
 The next big expansion is a $143 million town centre and shopping precinct in the new neighbourhood of Googong Central.
 It will encompass two major supermarkets, a community centre, a library, a fire station, shops, cafes, a man-made lake with a boardwalk and much more.
-The Manuka-sized precinct is predicted to generate $185 million each year and hundreds of jobs, including flow-on jobs in the nearby Queanbeyan.
+The Manuka-sized precinct is predicted to generate $185 million each year and hundreds of jobs, including 600 flow-on jobs in the nearby Queanbeyan.
 Currently Googong North Village Shopping Centre is open since 2018 and home to an IGA supermarket.
 Major supermarkets are anticipated to open in 2024-25 with most of Googong’s five neighbourhoods eventually having a local shopping centre.